sara-alfakir/gson/README.md

 There are a few open-source projects that can convert Java objects to JSON.
 However, most of them require that you place Java annotations in your classes; something that you can not do if you do not have access to the source-code.
 Most also do not fully support the use of Java Generics.
 Gson considers both of these as very important design goals.

 :information_source: Gson is currently in maintenance mode; existing bugs will be fixed, but large new features will likely not be added.
-If you want to add a new feature, please first search for existing GitHub issues, or create a new one to discuss the feature and get feedback.
+If you want to add a new feature, please first search for existing GitHub issues, or build a new one to discuss the feature and get feedback.

 ### Goals
   * Provide simple `toJson()` and `fromJson()` methods to convert Java objects to JSON and vice-versa